 If only minor issues are identified at the time of the assessment, the pharmacy is granted the opportunity to rectify the issues.
-The practice advisor will follow up to ensure they are satisfied that the issues have been addressed.
+The operations advisor will follow up to ensure they are satisfied that the issues have been addressed.
 The pharmacy then receives a Pass and the assessment is completed.
 Usually, the time frame to rectify the issues is 30 days, but could be longer depending on the issue.

-When a practice advisor re-visits the pharmacy:
+When an operations advisor re-visits the pharmacy:

 - If no notable issues are identified at the time of the re-assessment, the pharmacy receives a Pass and the assessment is complete.

 - If only minor issues are identified at the time of the re-assessment, the pharmacy is granted the opportunity to rectify the issues (as above under “minor issues”).
 Assuming all issues are rectified, the pharmacy will receive a Pass and the assessment is complete.